 He walks over to Balinor's body, as he lifts him up.
 Merlin looks at Arthur in a confused manner.
 "Stay here, I'll be back."
 He promises.

 With Balinor in his arms, he begins to walk, trying desperately to find a shelter of some kind.
 After few minutes of silence, he finally finds a little forest clearing, where everything looks peaceful and serene.

-He slowly puts Balinor's cadaver on the center.
+He slowly puts Balinor's corpse in the center.
 Then, he grabs his leather water container, and with a piece of cloth that he tears from his tunic, he begins to clean Balinor's face.
 He brushes through the supposedly last Dragonlord's greasy hair, using his hand and a bit of water.
-He folds Balinor's arms, and properly closes the dead man's eyes.
+He folds Balinor's arms, and properly closes the dead man's eyes forever.

 Finally, he gathers wood and puts it all beside the corpse.
 As he puts the last log next to Balinor, he notices Merlin emerging from the clearing.
 Arthur gets up, very slowly, suddenly frightened to have offended Merlin.

 However, to his joy, Merlin does not approach him with an angry look.
 Instead, he walks over and says.
 "Thank you."